-Each file is hyperlinked to its online version so you can see exactly what the blueprints do.
+Each file is hyperlinked to its online version so you can see exactly what the blueprints do before you run them.

-7.2.1 Whole fort blueprint sets
+7.3.1 Whole fort blueprint sets

 These files contain the plans for entire fortresses.
 Each file has one or more help sections that walk you through how to build the fort, step by step.